Mujtaba11Riu/WiFi-Deauther-DLD-Project/README.md

-# 📡 Wi-Fi Deauther using NodeMCU ESP8266 – DLD Final Year Project
+# 📡 Wi-Fi Deauther using NodeMCU ESP8266 – DLD Semester-End Project

-This repository contains the full documentation and proposal of our Digital Logic Design (DLD) final year project.
+This repository contains the full documentation and proposal of our **semester-end project** for the course **Digital Logic Design (DLD)**.
 We developed a **Wi-Fi Deauther** using the **NodeMCU ESP8266** microcontroller to ethically demonstrate wireless network vulnerabilities through deauthentication attacks.

 ---